 For more on these concepts, check out:

-Even when you do have a clearly defined primary relationship (or two, or more), or you have a relationship that tends to have higher priority than others, you still have to be careful not to invalidate your lesser-priority relationships.
+Even when you do have a relationship that tends to have higher priority than others, you still have to be careful not to invalidate your lesser-priority relationships.
 My satellite partners are every bit as important as my core partners.
 They are human beings with feelings and needs, and by agreeing to be in a romantic relationship with them, I take some responsibility for how my actions affect them.
 This does not mean I am responsible for their happiness.
 This means that I am aware of how my actions and words affect them and I can avoid being insensitive to their emotional needs.
 Our relationship may have evolved in such a manner as to include less time and attention than my other relationships, but that doesn't mean that the person in that relationship with me is expendable, disposable, or an interchangeable commodity.

 The book, More Than Two, includes a Relationship Bill of Rights that describe the kinds of things that all people should be able to expect in a romantic relationship.
-This Bill of Rights was developed partly from a Secondary's Bill of Rights that the co-author, Franklin, posted on his original poly website (penned by his other partner, who spent a lot of time being abused as a "secondary"), and partly from research into domestic abuse when the authors learned that many domestic abuse organizations offer similar Bills of Rights to help abuse victims understand their importance and self-worth in a relationship.
+This Bill of Rights was developed partly from a an original document penned by someone who spent a lot of time being abused by partners and metamours in toxic poly relationships that did not value agency, and partly from research into domestic abuse when the authors learned that many domestic abuse organizations offer similar Bills of Rights to help abuse victims understand their importance and self-worth in a relationship.
 I'd like to repost the Relationship Bill of Rights here, in full, to help illustrate the importance of viewing all your partners as equal human beings:

 RELATIONSHIP BILL OF RIGHTS

 You have the right, without shame, blame or guilt: